Miami beats No. 1 seed Houston; all four top NCAA seeds out

 “We just wanted it really bad,” Miller said.
 “We came into this game as the underdogs.
 We had a lead throughout the whole game.
 I wouldn’t say a comfortable lead, but a lead, and we just didn’t want to let up.”

-The fifth-seeded Hurricanes made their second straight Elite Eight and will play second-seeded Texas or No. 3 seed Xavier in the Midwest Region final.
-Larrañaga is seeking his first Final Four with Miami and second overall — he took George Mason there as an 11 seed in 2006.
+The fifth-seeded Hurricanes made their second straight Elite Eight and will play second-seeded Texas in the Midwest Region final.
+Larrañaga is seeking his first Final Four with Miami and second overall – he took George Mason there as an 11 seed in 2006.

 About 30 minutes before Houston’s loss, top overall seed Alabama fell to San Diego State in Louisville, Kentucky.
 Fellow No. 1 seeds Purdue and Kansas lost during the tournament’s first weekend.